Category: Text Links

 We’re happy to be noticed in Website Magazine as one of the TOP 50 alternative ad marketplaces.
 It means a lot to know our community has grown so much over the years with very little advertising and mostly hard work by our staff and most importantly, our customers telling their friends, families and business associates.
 We’ll keep on truckin’ on our way to the top!

 Analytics is a necessary part of any online marketing campaign, right?
 Of course it is.
-And as the online marketing industry grows, so should the level of sophistication in which we analyze our data.
+And as the online marketing industry grows, so should the level of sophistication in which we analyze our data with a storyboard template.
 I’m certainly guilty of relying on what I’ll refer to as “status quo” metrics, meaning; I’m only paying attention to data that I’ve always considered to be important…not much else.

 I was recently enlightened by a long-time friend and business associate who I believe has a truly unique approach to mining useful data and presenting eye-opening questions that have not been asked previously.
 The company is called DatabaseDNA and while it’s evident that this is not a web design or marketing firm; the nuts & bolts of what they actually provide is fascinating.
 One of the company’s owners, Tom Kapurch, has graciously offered to take on a few “pro bono” projects just to show the world what DatabaseDNA is capable of so we took the bait.
 And so can you, if you’re interested.